-This policy applies to your use of the www.MLANET.org and www.MEDLIB-ED.org websites (MLA Sites) or their paper equivalents (e.g., forms, ballots), which are operated by or on behalf of MLA.
+This policy applies to your use of the www.MLANET.org, www.MEDLIB-ED.org, or conference registration websites (MLA Sites) or their paper equivalents (e.g., forms, ballots), which are operated by or on behalf of MLA.
 This policy does not apply to your use of other websites to which MLA Sites may link.

 Personal Information MLA collects is used to help us better serve our members and the health science library community and to improve your user experience.
 We collect or store only Personal Information that our members and visitors provide.
 MLA does not collect Personal Information from casual users browsing MLA Sites.

 In the event of a security incident or breach, MLA will notify you without delay after becoming aware of the incident and will provide you with our next steps to protect your Personal Information.

 - Profile.
 When you create a user profile or log in to MLA Sites, we ask you to provide us with your name and email address.
 We use this information to provide you with the service(s) from us that you choose to use.
 You may also provide optional details about your organization, address, communication preferences, picture, biographical information, and social media identifiers.
 You may update your profile information by logging into MLANET any time.